SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/*-lexicology/lexics/*-lexemic-sememics.md

 #### metonym

-A literal sense is a sense that is properly part of the lexemic unit.
+»⟮A literal sense⟯« is ⟮＿a sense＿⟯ that is ⟮properly part of⟯ ⟮＿the lexemic unit＿⟯.
-A conventional sense is a sense that becomes associated with a lexemic unit.
+»⟮A conventional sense⟯« is ⟮＿a sense＿⟯ that ⟮becomes associated with⟯ ⟮＿a lexemic unit＿⟯.
-A metonym is a lexemic unit with a conventional sense derived from its literal sense.
+»⟮A metonym⟯« is ⟮＿a lexemic unit＿⟯ with ⟮＿a conventional sense＿⟯ ⟮derived from⟯ ⟮c_-;its ＿literal sense＿⟯.

 ##### synechdoche

-»⟮A synechodoche⟯« is ⟮＿a metonym＿⟯ where the senses have a semantic relation of part/whole.
+»⟮A synechodoche⟯« is ⟮＿a metonym＿⟯ where ⟮the ＿literal＿ and ＿conventional senses＿⟯ have ⟮＿a semantic relation＿⟯ of ⟮part ↔ whole⟯.
-A pars pro toto/totum pro parte is a synechdoche where the literal/conventional sense is a part → whole/whole → part.
+»⟮A pars pro toto/totum pro parte⟯« is ⟮＿a synechdoche＿⟯ where ＿the semantic realtion＿ between ⟮＿literal＿ → ＿conventional sense＿⟯ is ⟮part → whole/whole → part⟯.
 ^e.g. America for the US